AnemoneLabs/nymphemeral/docs/source/overview.rst

 nymphemeral is a tool made for users searching for secure and anonymous communication on the internet.

-It is a GUI client that relies on a pseudonymous remailer that communicates to its users by posting messages to a shared mailbox, a `Zax-type`_ nym server.
+It is a GUI client that relies on a pseudonym remailer that communicates to its users by posting messages to a shared mailbox, a `Zax-type`_ nym server.
 Both the server and the client apply an ephemeral encryption layer on their messages based on the `Axolotl